 Exposure to VOCs can cause irritation of the eyes and respiratory tract, headaches, dizziness, and other side-effects.
 These can impact more on people with sensitive respiratory systems, such as people with asthma and certain allergies.
 We want to make sure that VOC emissions are as low as possible.
 However, if you are someone with asthma or nasal allergies, it would still be better for you to avoid being in the room during or directly after flooring installation.

-Why do we include the adhesive when you test flooring?
+Why do we include the adhesive when we test flooring?

 Adhesive can be a source of VOCs, and different adhesives can give off different levels and types of VOCs.
 When you have flooring installed in your home, if it requires an adhesive then the indoor air environment could be impacted by both VOCs from the flooring and VOCs from the adhesive.
 So it makes sense that we would include the adhesive in the chamber test to find out what VOCs would be produced in a home environment.